thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

 }
 ```

 The latter syntax is necessary if you want to write an action that delegates to other interactors' actions.
-For example say you want to create a Form interactor that has a submit action, you could take this approach:
+For example, imagine that you want to create a form interactor that has a submit action.
+You could take this approach:

 ```js
 import { Button, createInteractor } from 'bigtest';